Photo circa 1979 Paramount Theatre hallway.

 Some money from jobs would go for scholarships for younger band members.
 We awarded them about a thousand dollars which helped to attract them into the band.
 We had many younger band members and their parents would transport them to rehearsals and jobs and help within the band also.
 The parents would help with refreshments at rehearsals and the uniforms & misc. on jobs.

-After I left the band there were several Directors, Mike Bresner, John Schenone, Russ Coyne, and presently Bernie Miles.
+After I left the band around 1981, there were several Directors, Mike Bresner, John Schenone, Russ Coyne, and presently Bernie Miles.

 Some members in the 70/80’s were Sax: John Schenone, Ed Dahlhaus, Fred Lehotay (Alto), Ellen Perry, Mike Sajor III, Sandy Wooley, Frank Ratti, Craig Harvey, Herb Porter, Mary Daly, Jerry Kamber, Robert Wilson, Art Combs, Bob Paddock, Bob Clausing, Sharon Heine, Jim Orsini, Jackie Schubert, Wally ??? & John Williams (Bari) .
 Banjos were: Cliff Simmen, Art Ardolino, Jack Chamberlain, Chad Irons, John Jankowski, Vince Zarati, Stan Jones, Jeff Peckerman & Gary Porter and his son.
 Accordions were: Claire Burgstaker, Dick Houtman, Walt Stepien, Joan Harar, Alice Wasson & Alice Norton.
 Bass were Lee Jamison, Chuck Hull, Pat Sciarappa, Howard Hammer and Wes Peters.
 Glock was Barbara Mead, Helen Graham and Mary Lynn Wasson.
 Drums: Tom Gallagher, Carl Baron, George Catrambone & Ed Walling, Guitars: John Jankowski Sr., & Jr. & Marvin Truex.
 We had an accordionist who sang for the band named Joan Harar.
 And many others.